Scott Moss: Shepherd, wool processor, dyer & spinner

 Carders and carding

 I use an Ashford wide drum carder.
 It is meant to hold 100g of fiber though I have never found it to hold as much as that.
-The drum carder enables me to card in bulk so I am not having to spin a little, cart a little, spin a little, and so on, as you do with carding paddles and flick carders.
+The drum carder enables me to card in bulk so I am not having to spin a little, card a little, spin a little, and so on, as you do with carding paddles and flick carders.
 As you can see in the Ashford web page on their wide drum carder, one use of a drum carder is to produce batts with stripes of different colours.
 These (or any) batts can be turned into slivers just by pulling gently a few centimeters at a time from one end to the other and back again.
 In stretching out the batt by this means, the fibers are pulled into parallel alignment.
 You are then left with a (usually pretty thick) sliver.
 It is by no means difficult to run a thck sliver through a diz to produce a thin sliver which I find more useful for spinning worsted.
-The sliver made from a striped batt changes gradually from one colour to the next because, in the batt adjacent colours overlap.
+The sliver made from a striped batt changes gradually from one colour to the next because, in the batt, adjacent colours overlap.
 These slivers are used to spin “colour gradient” yarns.